Brianna Perry: 2011–present: Atlantic and Sisterhood of Hip Hop

 In 2011, Perry departed from Flo Rida's camp and went on to do further work with longtime family label, Poe Boy Music Group.
 That same year, Perry released the single, "Fly Kicks", alongside an accompanying music video.
 Its visual premiere on BET's 106 & Park would earn her a contract deal with Atlantic Records, and accumulate enough buzz to compose the mixtape Face Off.
 On December 20, 2011, Perry released the single "Marilyn Monroe", which featured production by frequent Missy Elliott co-producer, Cainon Lamb.
 The song would generally meet favorable reception from musical peers like Beyoncé, who featured the song on her official website.
 In 2012, Perry collaborated with SWV ("Do Ya"), Pusha T ("Red Cup"), and Victoria Monet ("Hate Ya Past"); the latter being featured on Perry's mixtape, Symphony No. 9: The B Collection.
 Additionally, Perry would go on to collaborate with Trina on a visual titled "Girl Talk".

 In June 2014, Perry starred as a regular cast-member for the Oxygen reality series Sisterhood of Hip Hop, where a portion of her promotional material ("I'm That B.I.T.C.H.", "Since U Left") was previewed via various episodes.
 In 2016 she released T.O.B (Them Other Bitches)” that featured her co-star Lee Mazin, while she also featured in a series featuring Live Squad.
 In August 2016 she released the single Something To Live For that featured Stacy Barthe.

 Personal life

 Aside from her music career, Perry enrolled in University of Miami as a business major.
 In May 2014, Perry graduated from the University.
+Perry married Khalil Mack in 2016 and they have two sons together.